Klipper3d/klipper/docs/Config_Reference.md

 heater_pin:
 #   PWM output pin controlling the heater.
 This parameter must be
 #   provided.
+#pwm_adjust_early_min: 0.01
+#   The minimum amount output change that the PID controller will
+#   send to the heater straight away, without requiring waiting for
+#   the regular cadence, which is every 3.9s (the heater is disabled
+#   if 5s passes without control).
+#pwm_adjust_max_hz: 0.5
+#   Maximum frequency to update the PWM temperature, even if a change
+#   larger than the "early adjust minimum".
+Values of 0.26 and lower
+#   disable all changes faster than 3.9s.
+Note, switching heaters off
+#   is never subject to this limit.
 #max_power: 1.0
 #   The maximum power (expressed as a value from 0.0 to 1.0) that the
 #   heater_pin may be set to.
 The value 1.0 allows the pin to be set